How To Get Bad Credit Mortgages in the UK: A Complete Guide

 Despite some lenders viewing you as a higher risk, there are lenders who are more understanding.

-If you face severe credit issues such as recent CCJs, IVAs, or bankruptcy, it could be beneficial to ask for professional advice from a good mortgage broker.
+If you face severe credit issues such as recent CCJs, IVAs, or bankruptcy, seeking professional advice from a good mortgage broker can be invaluable.
+They can help identify lenders more likely to consider your application based on your unique circumstances.

-Your self-assessment tax return can also prove your income when applying for a mortgage.
-You can print off your SA302 directly from HMRC and use it as proof of income to your lenders.
+When applying, you’ll need to prove your income, and that’s where your self-assessment tax return comes in handy.
+You can download your SA302 form from HMRC and use it as proof of income for lenders.

 As a key worker with a low credit score, you have access to specific mortgage options.
 These options recognise the essential nature of your role and strive to make homeownership more achievable.